pronepoet/Delani-studio/README.md

 # Portfolio Website
 This a is the third Indepndent project here at Moringa School.
+It employs the use of JQUERY which we have been learning through the third week of Moringa.
 ![screenshot](assets/Screenshot%20from%202022-03-15%2005-58-54.png)
 ## Technologies Used
 - HTML & CSS (Bootstrap)